Cuba entry requirements for Spain passport holders

 Must be valid for entire stay

 Your Spanish passport must be valid for the full duration of your stay in Cuba.
-No minimum validity beyond departure is required by Cuban law, but airlines may enforce 6 months — check with your carrier before flying.Required
+No minimum validity beyond departure is required, but airlines may enforce 6 months — check with your carrier.Required

 Return or onward ticket

-Cuban immigration officers always ask for a confirmed return or onward ticket at passport control.
-Have a printed copy or a digital version on your phone ready.
-If you overstay, you pay a fine at the airport before departure.Required
+Cuban immigration officers routinely ask for a return or onward ticket at the border.
+Have a printed copy or digital confirmation ready.
+Without one, you may be denied boarding.Required

 Proof of accommodation